wilsonliaows/docs/_docs/_recipes/deduplication.markdown

 # Deduplication

 ## Why should I ensure steps are taken for deduplication in my recipes?
 Deduplication ensures only 1 unique instance is stored in each of your applications.
+Ensuring that the steps below are taken in every recipe will prevent unwanted duplicates of the same record which can make data in your business applications very messy.

 ## Step-by-Step Guide
 View this recipe to see an example of how deduplication can be done with Workato in a few simple steps: https://www.workato.com/recipes/486082